NedKe/HCPP-1/README.md

 - I used the same code as the one used for the Love Running project for my social media links and animation on the header hero image.
 - The image used in the header is taken from: www.aopa.org
 - I also like to appreciate all the time and pieces of advice given by Maria Hynes.
 - I appreciate Carl Berglund,  the manager of the Swedish Ultraflyer club.
-He provided the pictures used on this website.
-An permitted me to use their content on my website.
+He provided the pictures used on this website and permitted me to use their content on my website.
 - The text in this website is the partial translation from the Swedish to the English language of the text on the Swedish Ultraflyers website.